Abstracting floodwater outside of licence conditions during flood events

-For existing abstraction licence holders, this RPS states that where a flood alert is in place they can, for a single event, abstract from a source of supply at a time of year that is not included within their licence conditions and at instantaneous, hourly, or daily rates that exceed their licence quantities.
+For existing abstraction licence holders, Environment Agency RPS (regulatory position statement) 300 states that where flood warnings and severe flood warnings are in place they can, for a single event, abstract from a source of supply at a time of year that is not included within their licence conditions and at instantaneous, hourly, or daily rates that exceed their licence quantities.

-This only where the conditions stated in this RPS are met, including that abstractors must not:
+Conditions stated in this RPS must be met, including that abstractors must not:

 This RPS can only be used to abstract water outside of an abstractors’ licence conditions during one ‘flood warning’ or ‘severe flood warning’ event.
 If you believe you may regularly need to abstract water at a higher instantaneous rate or at different times of year than allowed by your licence, you should contact the Environment Agency to apply to change you licence.